310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Chiaki v2 %}
 Don’t be like that!
 Plus, isn’t it good for you to learn more about other people?

-I first met Sazanami at Project Saga.
-We fought against each other at the Rebirth Live — I was in Rain-bows, and he was in Lilith.
+I first met Sazanami at Project Saga.[^1] We fought against each other at the Rebirth Live — I was in Rain-bows, and he was in Lilith.

 Back then, he was, how do I put it… He was pretty hostile, so I wasn’t sure how things would play out, but…